RyanRiddle/elgamal/README.md

 I later turned it into a module.
 I do not recommend you use it to protect any sensitive information.

 Using elgamal:
-Install elgamal by download elgamal.py and placing it in your module search path.
+Install elgamal by downloading elgamal.py and placing it in your module search path.

 If you don't know your module search path, fire up a python console and run